OVI checkpoints planned in Boardman Friday night

-BOARDMAN, Ohio (WKBN) – There will be two OVI checkpoints in Boardman Friday night.
+BOARDMAN, Ohio (WYTV) – There will be two OVI checkpoints in Boardman Friday night.

 The first will be on Market Street near Ferncliff Avenue, which is by Akron Children’s, from 10 p.m. to 12 a.m.